MicrosoftDocs/partner-center-pr.it-it/partner-center/regional-authorization-overview.md

 |  Russia         |    RUB   |
 |

-## <a name="taiwan-region-and-market"></a>Mercato e all'area geografica Taiwan
+## <a name="taiwan-region-and-market"></a>Taiwan region and market

-Se la posizione della tua azienda è Taiwan, puoi vendere offerte CSP per i clienti a Taiwan.
+If your company's location is Taiwan, you can sell CSP offers to customers in Taiwan.

 |  Paese/Area geografica | Currency |
 |  -------------- |:--------:|